The Pesticide Use Notification Plan (PUNP) allows members of the community to take action to avoid contact with pesticides, if they wish.

 - who regularly uses these public places and an estimate of the level of use

 - how and when NPWS will provide the community with information about its pesticide applications in public places (i.e. what notification arrangements will be used)

-- how the community can get more information about NPWS's notification arrangements
+- how the community can access this plan and get more information about NPWS’s notification arrangements

-- contact details for anyone wanting more information on the Pesticide Use Notification Plan
+- contact details for anyone wanting more information on the PUNP

 - special protection measures that will be taken if the pesticide is proposed to be used adjacent to a sensitive place

-- the information that will be provided in a notification which may include product name and purpose for which it will be used.
+- the information that will be provided including product name and purpose for which it will be used.